chainer/chainer/examples/mnist/README.md

 ## Inference

-`inference.py` shows how to load the saved parameters which is trained by one of the above training scripts and use it for making a prediction on a test datum.
-It requires a saved snapshot file containing learnt parameters, so please run one of the above training script first.
+`inference.py` shows how to load the saved parameters trained by one of the above training scripts and use it for making a prediction on a test datum.
+It requires a saved snapshot file containing learned parameters, so please run one of the above training script first.

 Usage (when you used `train_mnist.py`):
 ```